microsoft/movie-db-java-on-azure/azure-functions-java/README.md

 ## Introduction

-This is a java function running in Azure Functions service that resizes images located in azure storage container `incontainer` and outputs resized images to container `outconatiner`.
+This is a java function running in Azure Functions service that resizes images located in azure storage container `images-original` and outputs resized images to container `images-thumbnail`.

 This java function can be easily deployed to Azure Functions with Maven plugin `azure-functions-maven-plugin`.